percwg/perc-wg/double/draft-ietf-perc-double.md

 superset of the capabilities of RED.
 For most applications, FlexFEC is a better choice than RED.

-## FEC {#fec}
+## Forward Error Correction (FEC) {#fec}

-When using Flex FEC [@I-D.ietf-payload-flexible-fec-scheme] with double, the negotiation of double for the crypto is the out of band signaling that indicates that the repair packets MUST use the order of operations of SRTP followed by FEC when encrypting.
-This is to ensure that the original media is not revealed to the Media Distributor but at the same time allow the Media Distributor to repair media.
-When encrypting a packet that contains the Flex FEC data, which is already encrypted, it MUST be encrypted in repair mode packet.
+When using Flex FEC [@I-D.ietf-payload-flexible-fec-scheme] with double, repair packets MUST be constructed by first double-encrypting the packet, then performing FEC.
+Processing of repair packets proceeds in the opposite order, performing FEC recovery and then decrypting.
+This ensures that the original media is not revealed to the Media Distributor but at the same time allows the Media Distributor to repair media.
+When encrypting a packet that contains the Flex FEC data, which is already encrypted, it MUST be encrypted with only the outer, HBH transform.

-The algorithm recommend in [@I-D.ietf-rtcweb-fec] for repair of video is Flex FEC [@I-D.ietf-payload-flexible-fec-scheme].
+The algorithm recommended in [@I-D.ietf-rtcweb-fec] for repair of video is Flex FEC [@I-D.ietf-payload-flexible-fec-scheme].
 Note that for interoperability with WebRTC, [@I-D.ietf-rtcweb-fec] recommends not using additional FEC only m-line in SDP for the repair packets.

 ## DTMF {#dtmf}

-When DTMF is sent with [@RFC4733], it is end-to-end encrypted and the relay can not read it so it cannot be used to control the relay.
+When DTMF is sent using the mechanism in [@RFC4733], it is end-to-end encrypted and the relay can not read it, so it cannot be used to control the relay.
 Other out of band methods to control the relay need to be used instead.

 # Recommended Inner and Outer Cryptographic Algorithms